Here are 15 great faith-based Thanksgiving books that keep your kids focused on God!

 A sweet book for older toddlers and preschoolers (who will probably understand the point of the story a bit better)

-Who doesn’t like the Berenstain Bears!
-My 5 year old loves this book!
+Who doesn’t like the Berenstain Bears?
+My 5 year old loves these books!

 Thank You, God: A Lift-the-Flap Book (From Kids Around The World)